Physical distancing guidelines

 A face covering can be any covering for your mouth and nose that’s made of cloth or other textiles, and that you can breathe through.
 Religious face coverings that cover the mouth and the nose count as face coverings for these purposes.
 If a face shield is worn, another face covering must be worn underneath.

 When applying or removing the covering, it’s important you wash your hands first and avoid touching your face.
 After each use, you should wash the face covering at 60 °C or dispose of it safely.

 For a list of face covering exemptions, and to request an exemption card, visit Face Covering Exemption Card Scotland

 Meeting other households outdoors

-Your household can meet and take part in outdoor recreation with up to 4 households at a time in small numbers (no more than 15 people total at a time) outdoors or in a garden as long as you follow physical distancing and stay 2 metres apart.
+You can meet and take part in outdoor recreation with another household at a time in small numbers (no more than 6 people in total at a time) outdoors or in a garden as long as you follow physical distancing and stay 2 metres apart.